todogroup/osposurvey/2020/questions.md

 * WhiteHat Security
 * WhiteSource
 * Other (please specify)
->LH Note (7/2/19): New question in 2019

-41. What kinds of tools does your company use to manage open source code repositories?
+42. What kinds of tools does your company use to manage open source code repositories?
 (Check all that apply)
 * GitHub paid version
 * Other vendor’s paid version (e.g., GitLab, Bitbucket)
 * Free version of vendor solution (e.g., GitHub, GitLab)